-3.9 In some justified cases sliding doors may be fitted in the spaces which can accommodate simultaneously not more than 5 persons.
+2.9 In some justified cases sliding doors may be fitted in the spaces which can accommodate simultaneously not more than 5 persons.
 All escape route doors shall be readily operable in the direction of escape, except for the sliding doors leading outside.

-3.10 Escape routes, muster and survival craft embarkation stations shall be so located that various structures might protect them from direct heat effects in the event of fire in the most hazardous area of the processing.
+2.10 Escape routes, muster and survival craft embarkation stations shall be so located that various structures might protect them from direct heat effects in the event of fire in the most hazardous area of the processing.

-3.11 Emergency lighting shall be provided along the escape route as well as signs of exits and escape routes which shall be applied in fluorescent paint or shall be of photoluminescent material.
+2.11 Emergency lighting shall be provided along the escape route as well as signs of exits and escape routes which shall be applied in fluorescent paint or shall be of photoluminescent material.

-4 TEMPORARY REFUGE
+3 TEMPORARY REFUGE

-4.1 All FPU attended by the personnel shall be provided with temporary refuge.
-The temporary refuge is intended for protection of the personnel from the effect of fire and other accidents during the time necessary for accident elimination or safe escape in compliance with the approved escape plans.
+3.1 All FPU attended by the personnel shall be provided with temporary refuge intended for protection of the personnel from the effect of fire and other accidents during the time necessary for accident elimination or safe escape in compliance with the approved escape plans.

-4.2 The temporary refuge shall be located in the FPU accommodation area and be adequately equipped so as to provide life support and communications of the personnel for at least two hours in the event of an accident.
+3.2 The temporary refuge shall be located in the FPU accommodation area and be adequately equipped so as to provide life support and communications of the personnel for at least two hours in the event of an accident.

-4.3 Escape routes shall ensure evacuation of all people on board the FPU to reach the temporary refuge in the shortest possible time but not exceeding 10 min.
+3.3 Escape routes shall ensure evacuation of all people on board FPU to reach the temporary refuge in the shortest possible time but not exceeding 10 min.

-4.4 The capacity of the temporary refuge shall be sufficient to shelter 100 per cent of the crew members and provide some reserve places for transient persons on board the FPU.
+3.4 The capacity of the temporary refuge shall be sufficient to shelter 100 % of the crew members and provide some reserve places for transient persons on board FPU.

-4.5 Bulkheads, decks, ceiling as well as doors, hatches, hatchways of the temporary refuge shall have a fire resistance limit not less than A-120.
+3.5 Bulkheads, decks, ceiling as well as doors, hatches, hatchways of the temporary refuge shall have a fire resistance limit not less than A-120.

-4.6 No scuttles (windows) shall be permitted in the temporary refuge.
+3.6 No scuttles (windows) shall be permitted in the temporary refuge.

-4.7 The FPU temporary refuge shall be provided with:
+3.7 The FPU temporary refuge shall be provided with: